-The Communist Parties of Germany, France, U.S.A. and Switzerland will have no objection to the meetings proposed by Brandler.
-But in view of the fact that the four Brandlerite groups differ to a great extent from each other, that they were expelled from the C.P.s and the C.I. for various reasons, the only thing that could bring useful results would be for each national group of the Brandlerite-Lovestoneite association to apply to the C.C. of the corresponding Communist Party.
-The programme, the chief decisions of the Communist Parties and the Comintern on tactics and principles, have been published in the press and are known to everyone, including Brandler, Lovestone and Bringolf.
+The Communist Parties of Germany, France, U.S.A. and Switzerland will have no objections to the meetings proposed by Brandler.
+But in view of the fact that the four Brandlerite groups differ to a great extent from each other, that they were expelled from the C.P.'s and the C.I. for various reasons, the only thing that could bring useful results would be for each national group of the Brandlerite-Lovestoneite association to apply to the C.C. of the corresponding Communist Party.
+The program, the chief decisions of the Communist Parties and the Comintern on tactics and principles, have been published in the press and are known to everyone, including Brandler, Lovestone and Bringolf.
 They and their supporters must clearly and plainly state whether they can call these decisions their own.
 For the Communist Parties of all countries, tremendous importance is attached to the call of the E.C.C.I. on March 5, 1933, in connection with the united front, and its decision of April 1, 1933, regarding the situation in Germany.
 Do Brandler and Co. accept these decisions?
-Do Brandler, Lovestone and Bringolf, each one individually, accept the decisions of the 13th Plenum of the E.C.C.I.?
-If Brandler and Co. want to turn towards the Communist International, if they desire unity with the Communists, if they want to return to the C.I., they must openly and publicly recognise the correct-NESS OF THE COMINTERN, OF ITS PROGRAMME, OF THE DECISIONS OF ITS CONGRESSES, OF ITS LAST DECISIONS REGARDING THE UNITED FRONT AND ON GERMANY,
+Do Brandler, Lovestone and Bringolf, each one individually, accept the decisions of the Thirteenth Plenum of the E.C.C.I.?
+If Brandler and Co. want to turn towards the Communist International, if they desire unity with the Communists, if they want to return to the C.I., they must openly and publicly recognize the correctness of the Comintern, of its program, of the decisions of its Congresses, of its last decisions regarding the united front and on Germany, and its tactics and discipline.

-AND ITS TACTICS AND DISCIPLINE.
-Brandler and his group left the C.P.G. as opponents in principle of the programme and tactics of the C.P.G., on extremely important questions of the class struggle.
-THEY CAN ONLY RETURN AS ITS SUPPORTERS.
-The Communist International is a single world party of struggle for the dictatorship of the proletariat and the proletarian revolution.
+Brandler and his group left the C.P.G. as opponents in principle of the program and tactics of the C.P.G., on extremely important questions of the class struggle.
+They can only return as its supporters.
+The Communist International is a single world Party of struggle for the dictatorship of the proletariat and the proletarian revolution.
 It is an international of people who think and act alike, and only as such can it ensure the success of the proletarian revolution, the establishment of the dictatorship of the proletariat and the victory of socialism.
 The Communist Parties cannot allow any of their members to carry on propaganda for views and opinions which differ from the decisions of their congresses and plenums and the decisions of the C.I.
-Freedom of groupings and fractions directly contradicts the foundations of the Communist Party.
+Freedom of groupings and factions directly contradicts the foundations of the Communist Party.
 Therefore the Comintern and the Communist Parties will not allow anyone the liberty to carry on propaganda for their special views which differ from those of the Comintern.

-The question of the possibility of the return to the C.I. of the Brandlerites and others who were expelled from its ranks depends therefore on the nature of the GUARANTEES THEY CAN GIVE REGARDING THEIR COM-PLETE AND UNQUESTIONED SUBMISSION TO THE DISCI-PLINE OF THEIR PARTY AND THE COMMUNIST INTER-NATIONAL.
+The question of the possibility of the return to the C.I. of the Brandlerites and others who were expelled from its ranks depends therefore on the nature of the guarantees they can give regarding their complete and unquestioned submission to the discipline of their Party and the Communist International